NADOOIT/NADOO-IT/readme.md

 - [x] Turn executionlist into a component that can be used in other pages
 - [ ] When the button to revoke the execution is clicked, the execution is revoked and the status is changed to revoked but the button is still there and the status is not updated

+TODO: Check if when an execution is created at 0:00-0:59 it is counted as the previous day since the database is in UTC time while the users create the execution in their local time.

 If I want to add filters I need to change it so that the tabel is a seperate view more like a rest api where I can say something like /executions/year/month/day and it returns me the table depending on what data was given for the route.
 At the moment all data is retrieved from the backend and then pushed into the template and displayed.
 This could result in huge table later and should be reworked